uniformdev/commerce-starter/README.md

   - hardcoded footer

 ### Uniform npm scripts

-These commands must be added to the package.json scripts if you need to maintain Uniform project manually.
+Add these Uniform workflow commands to the `package.json` file if you want to manually maintain your project with content synced with Uniform.

 ```bash
 "pull:canvas": "run-s pull:components pull:compositions",